 Files that are stored in external storage devices are readable by all applications.
 They can be easily changed whenever the user connects the USB storage device to the computer.

 In case the application is deleted, the files are still there in the external storage.
-It might result in loss of confidentiality of valuable data.
-It is therefore, advised to store files in either internal memory or use SQLite database.
+It might result in a loss of confidentiality of valuable data.
+It is, therefore, advised to store files in either internal memory or use the SQLite database.

 11. Use Database Encryption